A Brief History of Archie Williams High School

-In Drake’s first year Chester Carlisle was principal.
+In the school’s first year Chester Carlisle was principal.
 When Mr. Carlisle was appointed district superintendent in 1952, Harold Allison became principal and served until 1971.
-Other former Drake principals include Thomas Lorch (1971-1973), John J. Hayes (1973-1977), Dildar Treadway/Gill (1977-1981), Norman Cady (1981-1989), Barbara Granicher (1989-1992), Bill Purcell (1992-1999), Carol Eber (1999-2004) and Don Drake (2004-2012) Liz Seabury is the current principal of Drake High School .
+Other former Drake principals include Thomas Lorch (1971-1973), John J. Hayes (1973-1977), Dildar Treadway/Gill (1977-1981), Norman Cady (1981-1989), Barbara Granicher (1989-1992), Bill Purcell (1992-1999), Carol Eber (1999-2004) and Don Drake (2004-2012) Liz Seabury was the principal of Archie Williams High School (2012-2021) and currently serves as Senior Director of Inclusion, Instruction, & Intervention.
+LaSandra White serves as Interim Principal.
 Opening enrollment in 1951 was 917 and peaked at 1,739 in 1968.
-Presently Drake has an enrollment of about 1030 students.
+Presently Archie Williams has an enrollment of about 1300 students.

-Drake’s history is full of excitement, success and innovation.
+Archie Williams' history is full of excitement, success and innovation.
 This is what our school brings to you.
 What will you do with the future we prepare you for?